Skip to main content

 Community College Opportunity Grant for low-income older adults

-- What it is: CCOG is New Jersey’s tuition-free community-college grant for eligible students at the state’s 18 county colleges.
+• What it is: The CCOG page explains New Jersey’s tuition-free community-college grant for eligible students at the state’s county colleges.

-- Who can use it: It is not senior-only.
-Older adults can use it if they are New Jersey residents, are seeking a first associate degree, enroll in at least six credits, meet satisfactory progress rules, and have household adjusted gross income from $0 to $65,000.
+• Who can use it: It is not senior-only.
+Older adults can use it if they are New Jersey residents, are seeking their first associate degree, enroll in at least six credits, meet academic progress rules, have not earned a college degree, and have household adjusted gross income from $0 to $65,000.

-- What to gather or know first: For most first-time 2026-2027 applicants, HESAA lists September 15, 2026 to file the FAFSA or New Jersey Alternative application and October 1, 2026 to finish State-record tasks in NJFAMS.
-Renewal applicants face an April 15, 2026 filing deadline.
+• What to gather or know first: For most first-time 2026-2027 applicants, HESAA lists September 15, 2026 to file the FAFSA or New Jersey Alternative application and October 1, 2026 to finish State-record tasks in NJFAMS.
+Renewal applicants who received a Tuition Aid Grant in 2025-2026 had an April 15, 2026 filing deadline.

 SkillUp NJ, adult education, and literacy programs

-- What it is: SkillUp NJ offers thousands of free online courses, and the state’s adult education and literacy programs help adults with basic skills, high school equivalency preparation, and English as a Second Language.
+• What it is: SkillUp NJ offers more than 5,000 free online courses, and the state’s adult education programs help adults with basic skills, high school equivalency preparation, and English as a Second Language.

-- What to gather or know first: This path is especially useful for older adults returning to work or helping themselves qualify for a more structured training program later.
+• What to gather or know first: This path is especially useful for older adults returning to work or trying to qualify for a more structured training program later.
+If you receive unemployment benefits, ask a One-Stop counselor before starting paid training.

 Osher, lifelong learning, and other low-cost options

-- What it is: Some of the best New Jersey enrichment programs are not free, but they are often more organized than a one-off class.
-Examples include the Osher Lifelong Learning Institute at Rutgers University and Bergen Community College’s Institute for Learning in Retirement.
+• What it is: Some of the best New Jersey enrichment programs are not free, but they are often more organized than a one-off class.
+Examples include OLLI-RU and Bergen ILR.

 NJ SNAP-Ed and practical community classes

-- What it is: New Jersey SNAP-Ed classes are free nutrition and healthy-living classes run by county partners.
+• What it is: SNAP-Ed classes are free nutrition and healthy-living classes run by county partners.

 Free online classes for seniors and how they compare with local options